Rosewood massacre

-Although the rioting was widely reported around the United States at the time, few official records documented the event.
-The survivors, their descendants, and the perpetrators all remained silent about Rosewood for decades.
-Sixty years after the rioting, the story of Rosewood was revived by major media outlets when several journalists covered it in the early 1980s.
-The survivors and their descendants all organized in an attempt to sue the state for failing to protect Rosewood's Black community.
-In 1993, the Florida Legislature commissioned a report on the incident.
-As a result of the findings, Florida compensated the survivors and their descendants for the damages which they had incurred because of racial violence.
-The incident was the subject of a 1997 feature film which was directed by John Singleton.
+Although the rioting was widely reported around the United States at the time, few official records documented it.
+The survivors, their descendants, and the perpetrators all remained silent for decades.
+Sixty years later, the story of Rosewood was revived by major media when several journalists covered it in the early 1980s.
+Survivors and their descendants organized to sue the state for failing to protect Rosewood's Black community.
+In 1993, the Florida Legislature commissioned a report whose findings led to the state compensating survivors and descendants for the damages of racial violence.
+The incident was the subject of a 1997 feature film directed by John Singleton.
 In 2004, the state designated the site of Rosewood as a Florida Heritage Landmark.

-Officially, the recorded death toll during the first week of January 1923 was eight (six Blacks and two Whites).
-Some survivors' stories claim that up to 27 Black residents were killed, and they also assert that newspapers did not report the total number of White deaths.
-Minnie Lee Langley, who was in the Carrier house when it was besieged, recalls that she stepped over many White bodies on the porch when she left the house.
-A newspaper article published in 1984 stated that estimates of up to 150 victims might have been exaggerations.
-Several eyewitnesses claim to have seen a mass grave which was filled with the bodies of Black people; one of them remembers seeing 26 bodies being covered with a plow which was brought from Cedar Key.
-However, by the time authorities investigated these claims, most of the witnesses were dead or too elderly and infirm to lead them to a site to confirm the stories.
+The officially recorded death toll during the first week of January 1923 was eight: six Black and two White.
+Survivors' stories claim up to 27 Black residents were killed, and they also assert that newspapers did not report all deaths of Whites.
+Minnie Lee Langley, who was in the besieged Carrier house, recalls stepping over many White bodies on the porch when she left.
+A 1984 newspaper article was skeptical of estimates of up to 150 victims.
+Several eyewitnesses claim to have seen a mass grave filled with the bodies of Black victims; one witness remembers seeing 26 bodies being covered with a plow brought from Cedar Key.
+However, by the time authorities investigated these claims, most of the witnesses had died or were too infirm to identify the mass burial site.